 Malaysia's institutional landscape is evolving.
 The forthcoming National Climate Change Bill will reshape the governance framework for national climate action.
 As deliberations continue regarding the future configuration of agencies, MGTC has taken proactive steps to prepare.
-We are deeply engaged in supporting the Ministry of Natural
+We are deeply engaged in supporting the Ministry of NRES in developing